 The early versions of the Brainstorm were dominated by the whiskey; vermouth and Bénédictine were added only in dashes.
 Early recipes specify only “French vermouth,” which I normally interpret to mean “dry vermouth” (as opposed to the sweeter French or Chambury Bianco style).

-The Modern Brainstorm Cocktail
+Mixing the Modern Brainstorm Cocktail

 The original Brainstorm is very whiskey-heavy—the dashes of vermouth and Bénédictine do very little to modify what could just be considered a slug of whiskey.